 Advantages Chemotherapy can be used to treat cancer that has spread to multiple parts of the body.
 It can also be used to relieve symptoms and improve quality of life.

-Disadvantages Chemotherapy is a heavy treatment, with strong side effects.
+Disadvantages Chemotherapy is a heavy treatment with strong side effects.
 It can also weaken the immune system, making the patient more susceptible to infections.
 Finally, it can be expensive.

 1.2.3 Radiation therapy